 "This book is a much needed introduction to the fascinating field of corruption and anti-corruption policies.
 It gives a comprehensive overview of how the field has developed and expanded.
 Dan Hough covers the full breadth of issues: from the difficulties of defining and measuring corruption, to the various theories used by different disciplines to explain this very particular political phenomenon and the rise of the international anti-corruption regime.
-Written in a clear and accessible style, this book will serve as a stimulating guide to what has become a "hot" issue within academia, public policy and for the general public." – Bo Rothstein, University of Oxford
+Written in a clear and accessible style, this book will serve as a stimulating guide to what has become a "hot" issue within academia, public policy and for the general public." – Bo Rothstein, University of Gothenburg

 "After almost thirty years' activism and analysis the anti-corruption movement badly needs to step back, take stock of what it has and has not accomplished, and base its next phase upon a frank appraisal of what we have learned.
 Dan Hough's book provides just that sort of much-needed synthesis, set forth in a style that will make it essential reading for the next generation of students as well as for those now active in the field.
 The book will be useful not only for its own contents but also as a result of the discussions and debates it is certain to launch." – Michael Johnston, Charles A. Dana Professor of Political Science, Emeritus, Colgate University

 Repeated corruption scandals and the efforts of the international political community to find ways to counteract them have compelled economists, anthropologists and political scientists to confront corruption as a subject for serious academic research.
 This textbook introduces students to the field of corruption analysis and the challenges facing its researchers.